UKPLab/emnlp2019-dualgraph/README.md

 > This repository contains experimental software and is published for the sole purpose of giving additional background details on the respective publication.

 This project is implemented using the framework [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py) and the library [PyTorch Geometric](https://github.com/rusty1s/pytorch_geometric).
+Please, refer to their website for further details on the installation and dependencies.

-## Environments
+## Environments and Dependencies

 - python 3
 - PyTorch 1.1.0
 - PyTorch Geometric 1.3.0
+- nltk
+- parsimonious

 ## Datasets